reemster123/MendixSprintrAutomationLibrary/README.md

 LIMITATIONS & KNOWN BUGS

 1. If the sprinter environment itself encountered an error (like: "there was an error restarting the app") This wil not be handled.
 Since this should not occur 99% of the time.
+2. The pgAdmin part is created and tested on pgAdmin version 4.18